Health

 NSAID vs. acetaminophen

 There are differences between NSAIDs (nonsteroidal anti-inflammatory drugs) and acetaminophen (Tylenol).
 Acetaminophen is not good for reducing inflammation or the pain caused by inflammation.
-So if you have a muscle sprain or arthritis, it's probably better to take an NSAID that can treat the inflammation causing the associated pain.
+So if you have a muscle sprain or arthritis, it may be better to take an NSAID that can treat the inflammation causing the associated pain.
 Your healthcare provider or pharmacist can help you choose the best type of painkiller for your particular issue.
-Some common over-the-counter NSAIDs include aspirin, ibuprofen and naproxen.
+Some common over-the-counter NSAIDs include aspirin, ibuprofen and naproxen sodium.

 What is ibuprofen?